d3sformal/debug-infra-gentests/README.md

 To install:

 > [!Warning]
 > I have no robust idea how or if the `ninja install` (installation step) is reversible.
-I recommend setting up a VM for your testing & development environment. (possible "uninstallation" step is running `xargs rm -rf < install_manifest.txt` in the corresponding build directory)
+I recommend setting up a VM for your testing & development environment.

 ```sh